Using a Zoom Rooms for Touch whiteboard

 Note: In addition to the whiteboard, these tools are also available when annotating on a participant's screen shared.

-- Click the pencil or shape icon in the bottom bar.
+- Click the pencil icon, then choose the pencil icon or shape icon in the tool bar.

 - Select a drawing method:

 - Free form: Select None.
 You can also change the line thickness.

 - Smart recognition: Select Shape to turn on smart recognition drawing.
 You can also change the line thickness.

 - Choose a color and touch the screen to begin drawing.